Eligibility Criteria

 Portfolio Evaluation 30 points

-- Presentation in a scientific event – 4 Points
+Presentation at a scientific event – 4 Points

 Multiple Mini-Interviews